Every day we have decisions to make — what to wear, what to eat, how to spend our time.

 Over-thinking and compulsively analyzing a decision doesn’t help much either.
 Trying to predict the future is an impossible task, regardless of how certain you may feel about a desired outcome.
 Life is too unpredictable to know with certainty that you are making the “right” decision.
 Ultimately, any decision involves a leap of faith.

 When I’ve had to make big life decisions, I’ve learned to take several practical steps infused with a big dose of emotional guidance.
 In other words, I start with my head but also listen to my heart.
-Here are some steps to help you make a big decision without regret.

 1. Have a Life Vision